SerbanL/Boris2/README.md

 1) The graphical interface was originally written using DirectX11 so when compiling on Linux the GRAPHICS 0 flag needs to be set (see below).
 In the near future I plan to re-write the graphical interface in SFML.

 # Building From Source
-<u>Windows:</u>
-1. Clone the project.
-2. Open the Visual Studio solution file (I use Visual Studio 2017).
-3. Make sure all external dependencies are updated - see above.
-4. Configure the compilation as needed - see CompileFlags.h, BorisLib_Config.h, and cuBLib_Flags.h, should be self explanatory.
-5. Compile!

-<u>Linux (tested on Ubuntu 20.04):</u>
-1. Clone the project.
-2. Make sure you have all the updates required and external dependencies:

-    Get latest g++ compiler: <i>$ sudo apt install build-essential</i>

-    Get OpenMP: <i>$ sudo apt-get install libomp-dev</i>

-    Get CUDA: $ sudo apt install nvidia-cuda-toolkit

-    Get SFML: <i>$ sudo apt-get install libsfml-dev</i>

-    Get FFTW3: Instructions at http://www.fftw.org/fftw2_doc/fftw_6.html

-3. Navigate to cloned directory and use the makefile to compile from source:

-  <b>Notes</b>: before compiling on Linux-based OS you need to have the correct compilation flags in the source code (if not already set as below):

-    i) Find CompileFlags.h file in Boris directory.

-    i.i) Set #define OPERATING_SYSTEM	OS_LIN

-    i.ii) Set #define GRAPHICS	0

-      Graphics not currently supported on Linux, so only a basic text console is available, which is really just the graphical console text output but with all the text formatting specifiers stripped out.
-A portable graphical interface is on the to-do list.
-Simulations can still be run using Python scripts.

-    ii) Find BorisLib_Config.h file in BorisLib directory.

-    ii.i) Set #define OPERATING_SYSTEM	OS_LIN

-    iii) If compiling CUDA code (COMPILECUDA 1 in CompileFlags.h) find cuBLib_Flags.h file in BorisCUDALib directory.

-    iii.i) Set CUDA_ARCH to the correct value.
-This also has to match the nvcc compilation flag in makefile.

-    See https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html, in particular table in section 5.2.
-GPU Feature List.

-    You will need to identify the GPU architecture of your card and set the correct compilation flag for nvcc, which must match the setting in cuBLib_Flags.h. e.g. for -arch=sm_50 you need to set CUDA_ARCH to 500, etc.

-    You can also compile in single or double floating point precision by setting the #define SINGLEPRECISION value (1 for single precision, 0 for double precision).

-  <b>Compile:</b>

-    $ make compile -j N

-    (replace N with the number of logical cores on your CPU for multi-processor compilation, e.g. make compile -j 16)

-    $ make install

-    $ ./BorisLin
+Windows:\
+1. Clone the project.\
+2. Open the Visual Studio solution file (I use Visual Studio 2017).\
+3. Make sure all external dependencies are updated - see above.\
+4. Configure the compilation as needed - see CompileFlags.h, BorisLib_Config.h, and cuBLib_Flags.h, should be self explanatory.\
+5. Compile!\

+Linux (tested on Ubuntu 20.04):\
+Make sure you have all the required updates and dependencies:\
+Updates:\
+1. Get latest g++ compiler: $ sudo apt install build-essential\
+2. Get OpenMP: $ sudo apt-get install libomp-dev\
+3. Get CUDA: $ sudo apt install nvidia-cuda-toolkit\
+4. Get SFML: $ sudo apt-get install libsfml-dev\
+5. Get FFTW3: Instructions at http://www.fftw.org/fftw2_doc/fftw_6.html\

+Open terminal and go to extracted BorisLin directory.\
+Step 1: Configuration.\
+$ make configure (arch=xx) (sprec=0/1)\
+Before compiling you need to set the correct CUDA architecture for your NVidia GPU. \
+For a list of architectures and more details see: https://en.wikipedia.org/wiki/CUDA.\
+Possible values for arch are:\
+•	arch=50 is required for Maxwell architecture; translates to                              -arch=sm_50 in nvcc compilation.\
+•	arch=60 is required for Pascal architecture; translates to                                 -arch=sm_60 in nvcc compilation.\
+•	arch=70 is required for Volta (and Turing) architecture; translates to                 -arch=sm_70 in nvcc compilation.\
+Example: $ make configure arch=70\
+If arch is not specified a default value of 50 is used.\
+You can also compile CUDA code with single or double precision floating point.
+The default value, if not specified, is sprec=0 (single precision – recommended for most users).
+If you have a GPU capable of handling double precision floating point efficiently you can configure with sprec=1.\

+Step 2: Compilation.\
+$ make compile -j N\
+(replace N with the number of logical cores on your CPU for multi-processor compilation, e.g. $ make compile -j 16)\

+Step 3: Installation.\
+$ make install\

+Run:\
+$ ./BorisLin\

 # Publication
 A technical peer-reviewed publication on Boris to follow soon.